Street Artist, French plastic artist

-Kashink is one of the few very active female artists in the French graffiti/street art scene.
-She lives in Paris, France, and has travelled a lot throughout the world, getting inspiration from many different cultures.
+Kashink is one of the few active female artists in the French graffiti/street art scene.
+She lives in Paris and has travelled a lot around the world, getting inspiration from many different cultures.
 Her work is based on the celebration of humanity’s diversity.

-She paint huge four eyed characters, with thick lines, vivid colors, in a very distinctive style.
+She paints enormous four eyed characters, with thick lines, vivid colours, in a very distinctive style.

 Kashink is a surprising person: as most female painters represent female figures, she only paints men, preferably fat and hairy.
-She’s provocative, creative, constantly challenging.
-She wears a mustache as part of her daily make up.
+She’s provocative, creative, constantly pushing boundaries.
+She wears a moustache as part of her daily make up.

-Artistically speaking, her inspirations are very diverse, such as Leigh Bowery, Gilbert and Georges, Keith Haring, Frida kahlo, or Fernando Botero.
+Her inspirations are very diverse, such as Leigh Bowery, Gilbert, and Georges, Keith Haring, Frida Kahlo, or Fernando Botero.

-Her work has been shown in galleries in many European countries as well as in Canada and the USA.
+Her work has been exhibited in galleries in many European countries as well as in Canada and the USA.
 In 2013 she was part of « Women on the walls », a show curated by Jeffrey Deitch in Miami during Art Basel.
-She’s been also working on her project “50 cakes of gay” in support of equal rights, painting more than 250 gay wedding cakes in 9 different countries.
+She’s also been working on her project “50 cakes of gay” in support of equal rights, painting more than 250 gay wedding cakes in 9 different countries.

-In 2014 she has painted huge murals and shown her work in Montréal, New York, Paris and Miami again.
+In 2014 she painted large murals which she exhibited in Montréal, New York, Paris, and Miami.

-The Huffington Post named her as first in a list of «10 women street art its who are better than Banksy» in september 2014.
+The Huffington Post put her in first place in the “10 women street artists who are better than Banksy» in September 2014.